Elsande/chatapp-with-voice-and-openai/README.md

 ### Author : Cognitive Class AI

-Mentee Assignment from IBM Advance AI @ Infinite Learning Course completion of Sentiment Analysis using Caikit and Hugging Face from CognitiveClass.Ai
+Mentee Assignment from IBM Advance AI @ Infinite Learning Course completion of Create a Voice Assistant with OpenAI's GPT-3 and IBM Watson from CognitiveClass.Ai

 ### Mentee Info
 * Name    : Iffo Elsande Pratama Putra
 * Program : IBM Academy Advance AI

-# Overview
+## Overview Create a Voice Assistant with OpenAI's GPT-3 and IBM Watson

 ### OpenAI
 OpenAI is a research organization that aims to promote and develop friendly artificial intelligence in a way that benefits humanity as a whole.
 One of their key projects is GPT-3, which is a state-of-the-art natural language processing model.
 We will be using GPT-3 in our assistant to allow it to understand and respond to a wide range of user inputs.